 These data are post-calibration if the EN_OFFCAL or EN_GAINCAL bits are enabled.
-These data can be formatted in 16-/24-/32-bit modes, depending on the WIDTH_DATA[1:0] bits setting (see Section 5.5 "ADC Output Coding").
+These data can be formatted in 16-/24-/32-bit modes, depending on the WIDTH_DATA[1:0] settings (see Section 5.5 "ADC Output Coding").

-8.2 MOD Register - Modulators Output Register
+9.2 MOD Register - Modulators Output Register